The Curtagon Story

 but we needed to get the best adjustment between the front and rear components.
 They were just not close enough together, leading to some vignetting, and loss of resolution in the corners at the larger apertures.
 We needed to be able to insert the front component into the lens barrel by a further 2-3 millimetres.

-SRB did some more trimming of the front of the Exakta lens barrel and
+| | SRB did some more trimming of the front of the Exakta

+lens barrel and got about 2mm off.
 Tom adjusted the aperture ring to give the correct readings, and the focussing helicoid on the mount.
 Then by seeing how other Schneider lenses mated with the Exakta 66 metering prism we were even able to add a pin to tell the meter that the maximum aperture was f/4.
 Naturally, rotating the aperture ring also tells the metering prism which f/ stop has been chosen.
 Here’s the finished product.
-Of course, two things on this mount are wrong: the focussing scale and
+Of course, two things on this mount are wrong: the

-the depth of field scale.
-However, with the bright Rollei focussing
+However, with the bright Rollei focussing screen in my

-and of course with a lens of this focal length, the depth of field is considerable
+problem, and of course with a lens of this focal length,

 I would be very interested to hear from anyone who has an “off-the-peg” 40mm Curtagon lens in Exakta 66 mount.
 Contact me.